wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

-*The Brier score is the squared error of a probabilistic forecast.
+> **_NOTE:_** The Brier score is the squared error of a probabilistic forecast.
 To calculate it, we divide the forecast by 100 so that probabilities range between 0 (0%) and 1 (100%).
 Then, we code reality as either 0 (if the event did not happen) or 1 (if the event did happen).
 For each answer option, we take the difference between the forecast and the correct answer, square the differences, and add them all together.